warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

-## Query
+## Mango

-Cloudant Query is a declarative JSON querying syntax for Cloudant databases.
+Mango is a declarative JSON querying language for CouchDB databases.
-Cloudant Query wraps several index types, starting with the Primary Index out-of-the-box.
+Mango wraps several index types, starting with the Primary Index out-of-the-box.
-Cloudant Query indexes can also be built using MapReduce Views (where the index type is `json`), and Search Indexes (where the index type is `text`).
+Mango indexes can also be built using MapReduce Views (where the index type is `json`), and Search Indexes (where the index type is `text`).

 If you know exactly what data you want to look for,